mvrdevelopment/spec/mvr-spec.md

 The child list contains a list of the following nodes:

-##### Table 47 — *Mappings Node Children*
+##### Table 63 — *Mappings Node Childs*

 | Child Node                            | Allowed Count | Description                  |
 | ------------------------------------- | ------------- | ---------------------------- |
 | [Mapping](#node-definition-mapping) | 0 or any      | One Mapping for the fixture. |

 It is only allowed to have one Mapping linked to the same Mapping Definition once per Fixture.

 #### Node Definition: Mapping